Equality, diversion and inclusion

 We are committed to ensuring equality of opportunity for all protected characteristics and social groups, to ensure no-one experiences any form of discrimination, harassment, or victimisation when visiting or working at our hospitals.

-This is monitored through the use of Equality Impact Assessments (EIAs) as a tool to evidence that we pay ‘due regard’ to the general aims of the Public Sector Equality Duty (defined within section 149 of the Equality Act 2010), Armed Forces Act 2021 and Human Rights Act 1998.
+This is monitored through the use of Equality and Health Inequalities Impact Assessments (EHIAs) as a tool to evidence that we pay ‘due regard’ to the general aims of the Public Sector Equality Duty (defined within section 149 of the Equality Act 2010), Armed Forces Act 2021 and Human Rights Act 1998.

 Accessible Information Standard